 My first ecommerce business and this blog were directly responsible for solidifying my path in life.
 Not a temporary affair with a new hobby, but a steadfast direction.

 My first ecommerce business led me into the world of online marketing, prior to that, I had zero experience with digital marketing.

 This blog helped me to uncover a talent of breaking down complicated, non-linear subjects and teaching others through writing, uncovering a skill I didn’t know I had.

-My new found talent led me to discovering something I am now even more passionate about, inspiring others to be bolder and to build something of their own.
+My new found talent led me to discover something I am now even more passionate about, inspiring others to be bolder and to build something of their own.

 It had me scouted by Shopify to join them in their vision of making ecommerce better.
 A position that receives hundreds of applications, and one I was fortunate enough to receive without ever even handing over a resume.
 My blog and ecommerce businesses spoke for me.

-After a year and a half, working at Shopify led me to experiencing a once-in-a-lifetime opportunity of being part of a 2 billion dollar tech company going public on the NYSE and TSX.
+After a year and a half, working at Shopify led me to experience a once-in-a-lifetime opportunity of being part of a 2 billion dollar tech company going public on the NYSE and TSX.

 Now, I’ve left Shopify, still steadfast on the same path of building things and helping entrepreneurs.

 Many times, us entrepreneurs get so caught up in the game of perusing money that we forget to calculate the value of the unexpected events that happen to us along the way.